-Our advice to parents and guardians is to always play it safe with precious cargo aboard.
-The best way to prevent such injury is by not letting your child anywhere near a motorcycle.
+We advise parents and guardians to always play it safe with precious cargo aboard.
+The best way to prevent such Injury is by not letting your child anywhere near a motorcycle.
 But if you go for it, keep in mind the role that mentoring and safety training plays before a child gets on a motorcycle.

 It is no different than firearms training.
 You have to learn safety first.
 Sometimes averting an injury while riding is not possible.
 But with safety devices, training, knowledge, and skill, many risks can be avoided altogether.
 Parents and instructors owe it to their young disciples to train them well.